Antitrust Guidelines for Copper Alliance Meetings and Forums

 Competitors should not encourage or discourage the introduction of a new product by another competitor or reveal a particular copper company’s plans to change the production rate of an existing product or to introduce a new product.
 No company should disclose to another company whether it is in a position to make or market a new product.
 New products may be discussed in a technical manner or from the standpoints of competition with non-copper products and general market acceptance.
 In addition, proposed methods for and results of field and laboratory testing can be considered.

-Legal counsel attend ICA Board meetings to advise association staff and other meeting attendees regarding the antitrust laws and to see that none of the matters discussed or materials distributed raise even the appearance of antitrust improprieties.
+Legal counsel attend International Copper Association board meetings to advise association staff and other meeting attendees regarding the antitrust laws and to see that none of the matters discussed or materials distributed raise even the appearance of antitrust improprieties.
 During the course of a meeting, if counsel believes that the discussion is turning to a sensitive or inappropriate subject, counsel will express that belief and request that the attendees return the discussion to a less sensitive area.